-- The shower, sink, and water systems can drain and function properly. - Walking is easier inside when the trailer is stable and level. - It is easier to prepare food and perform various activities. - The refrigerator-freezer / 12v cooler performs best when leveled.
+- Walking is easier inside when the trailer is stable and level. - It is easier to prepare food and perform various activities.

 STABILIZING & SET UP

 Your travel trailer is equipped with a stabilizing system that serves to keep the trailer from bouncing while in use.
 Follow these procedures when setting up and stabilizing your travel trailer: